-As a first-generation college student, I graduated from Sarah Lawrence College, I earned my Ph.D. at Yale University's Program in the History of Science and Medicine, where I wrote a dissertation on women’s health activism.
+As a first-generation college student, I graduated from Sarah Lawrence College in 2009.
+I then earned my Ph.D. in History at Yale University's Program in the History of Science and Medicine, where I wrote a dissertation on women’s health activism.
 After graduate school, I spent a year working at a non-profit women's health advocacy organization.
 I currently teach at Jefferson—East Falls.
 During the Spring 2020 semester I will be in residence at the Massachusetts Historical Society as an NEH Long-term Fellow.

-When not reading or writing, I can be found running (slowly) or exploring coffee shops of the greater Philadelphia area.
+When not reading or writing, I can be found running (very slowly) or exploring coffee shops of the greater Philadelphia area.
 You can also find me on Twitter at @KellyODonn.